Come Wander with Me: Production notes

 According to The Twilight Zone Companion, Liza Minnelli auditioned for the role of Mary Rachel, but was so nervous during the audition she was rejected.
 Although this was the third-to-last episode broadcast, this was the last episode in the series to be filmed.
 (The last original episode to be broadcast was "The Bewitchin' Pool".
 The last episode to be broadcast during the original run—as a repeat—was "The Jeopardy Room".)

-In an interview, episode director Richard Donner stated he thought Bonnie Beecher "was going to become a very important actress" and asserted that he (not Bill Froug) selected Beecher over Minnelli for the role because he thought she was "incredible."
+In an interview, episode director Richard Donner stated he thought Bonnie Beecher "was going to become a very important actress" and asserted that he (not fifth season producer William Froug) selected Beecher over Minnelli for the role because he thought she was "incredible."

 According to The Twilight Zone: The 50th Anniversary Tribute, by Carol Serling and Douglas Brode, in this episode which aired May 22, 1964, "Gary Crosby played the first Bob Dylan-style 'folkie' to appear on the small screen."

 Contrasted against writer Anthony Wilson's other writing and production efforts, the episode is tersely described as "poor" in Irwin Allen Television Productions, 1964-1970, and as possessing "twists and turns that render it virtually incoherent" in The Twilight Zone Companion.